A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$

-\end{linenomath*} where $\theta_0$ is the angular extent of the MeerKAT dishes.
-Due to the small field-of-view and small sidelobes of the MeerKAT telescope, the horizon limit is close to $k_\parallel \sim 0.02 k_\perp$.
-However, it does not exclude modes that are susceptible to foreground leakage from the sidelobes and instrument systematics.
+\end{linenomath*} Due to the small FoV and small sidelobes of the MeerKAT telescope, the horizon limit set by the primary beam is close to $k_\parallel \sim 0.02 k_\perp$.
+However, this does not exclude modes that are susceptible to foreground leakage from the sidelobes and instrument systematics.
 Assuming the most extreme case that leakage of bright foreground sources from the side lobes extends to the entire sky, i.e. $\sin \theta_0 = 1$, the horizon limit becomes $k_\parallel \sim 0.26 k_\perp$.
 Therefore, we use a much stricter selection criterion $k_\parallel = 0.3 k_\perp$ to ensure the robustness of our results.

-Apart from the foreground avoidance, we also use thermal noise simulations to flag outliers of the delay powers in $k$-space to mitigation residual systematics, which we discuss in details in \autoref{sec:sys}.
-To estimate the instrument noise contribution in the power spectrum variance, we generate a cylindrical thermal noise power spectrum where each calibrated visibility component is replaced with a simulated thermal noise visibility generated from a zero mean random process with standard deviation \citep{Taylor_1999} \begin{linenomath*}